 Services aimed specifically at Aboriginal people were rated highly by survey participants.
 Aboriginal community-controlled health services (ACCHSs, such as an AMS) and Aboriginal health staff play a key role in ensuring culturally appropriate and accessible services and can act as positive role models [36].
 However, family or kinship ties can reduce anonymity or, in remote regions, can pose challenges where cultural constraints limit who can talk to an individual [37].
 In our study, several focus group participants mentioned the comfort they felt in attending an AMS.
 However, there was a tension between a desire for familiar Aboriginal staff and for anonymity, particularly among PRID.
 This is consistent with clinical observations that, some adult Aboriginal clients who inject drugs strongly prefer to attend an AMS for substance use disorder treatment, whereas others strongly prefer the anonymity of a non-Aboriginal specific service.

 Learning about Aboriginal culture was the highest rated ‘preference’ for an additional service.
-The importance of learning about culture has been previously reported in studies involving Aboriginal illicit drug users or (separately) in Aboriginal young people more broadly [5, 18, 37-39].
+The importance of learning about culture is reported in studies involving Aboriginal illicit drug users or (separately) in Aboriginal young people more broadly [5, 18, 37-39].
 Culture can have a potential healing role and ‘connectedness’ to community may protect against substance use disorders [38, 40-42].
 It is encouraging that these vulnerable young people were seeking this connection.

 Limitations of the focus group

 Some individuals said little in the focus group and deferred to one or two more outspoken participants (one male, and to a lesser extent, one female).
-The facilitator and observers identified several factors which may have contributed to imperfect focus group function: only one observer had originally been planned, and a second (non-Aboriginal) observer attended; it is also possible that a facilitator who was known to the participants and closer to their age (so more like a peer) may have achieved better engagement [43].
+This may have been affected by the presence of two observers.
+A facilitator who was known to the participants and closer to their age (so more like a peer) may have achieved better engagement [43].
 While no-participant appeared frankly intoxicated it is impossible to exclude mild intoxication.
-Also, the ordering and arrival of pizza (intended as an ‘ice-breaker’) proved a distraction.
-Our experience highlights the challenges of conducting focus groups well for Aboriginal Australians [14], and the need for further study of focus group conduct for young Aboriginal people .
+The ordering and arrival of pizza (intended as an ‘ice-breaker’) proved a distraction.
+Our experience highlights the challenges of conducting focus groups with Aboriginal Australians [14], and the need for further study of focus group conduct for young Aboriginal people .
 This may include restricting number, age or sex of participants, carefully considering perceived power balance between facilitators/observers and participants, and considering cultural influences on comfort in speaking-up in the group [43].

 Challenges in recruiting survey participants

 Recruitment was slow for this study.
 Employing an Aboriginal staff member with good connection with young Aboriginal people who use illicit drugs could have helped engagement and recruitment.
-However this was not possible due to the short-term (1-year) pilot funding for the project.
-The short-term funding also caused turnover of study staff/volunteers, which also impeded building relationships with local services to help recruitment.
+However, this was not possible due to the short-term (1-year) pilot funding for the project.
+The short-term funding affected the retention of study staff/volunteers, which impeded building relationships with local services for recruitment.
 The research assistants who recruited the young people for the ACASI survey did not know the participants, and did not have strong relationships with service staff.
 It is not possible to assess if this diminished the effort that young people put into the computer-administered survey.
 Snowballing recruitment was limited as participants appeared unwilling to suggest others, potentially due to drug and alcohol-related stigma.

 In some interview settings (e.g. youth services) noise appeared to distract participants.
 On one occasion, at a public event, some participants appeared to rush their responses.
 Having more than one tablet, so that friends could complete the survey at the same time, may help recruitment and engagement.